dearhive/MashShare/readme.txt

 = 3.2.5 =
 * Fix: Fix a bug where only for http schemed urls the shares are returned.
 This happens only when no FB APP secret is used.
+* Fix: Default table options are not stored on plugin update
 * Tweak: Add more unit tests to check shares for http(s)
+* Tweak: Show FB app secret admin notice only on MashShare admin pages

 = 3.2.4 =
 * Fix: Remove box-shadow: none; declaration and fix the shadow button style